SZU-MIN-Wu/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+>> The unit for file size changes to a easier to read version.

 If instead copying we just want to change the name of a file, we can do: